pacoispaco/coral/notes.md

 The main purpose of the system is to provide a number of read-only API services for searching for and looking up names of animals and plants, based on source data from authoratative sources.
-Apart from the scientific names, also vernacular names and popular collective names, representing higher ranked taxa, will be provided.

-To begin with I will try to handle birds.
+To begin with the system will handle bird names and taxonomies.
 Eventually I'll try other living animals, as well as plants.

-## Some challenges

-There is very little structured data historical scientific names and classifications and changes made to taxonomies.

-Different authorities have different opinions on what is the correct taxonomy based on existing evidence.

-It can be difficult to present differences beteween different taxonomies or how taxa in different taxonomies are related to each other.

-Some languages have multiple synonym names for well known species as well as folksonomy based classifications that do not match current scientifice taxonomies.

-## Let's start with birds!

-I like birds, so let's start there!

 Today there is an estimated 11.000 different species of birds.
+If taxa for subspecies and higher taxa are inlcuded the total number of taxa is around 25.000.

 Birds are a group of organisms that is fairly well researched and also for which there is a lot of active research going on.
 There has been a lot of renaming and reclassification the last 40 years and it is still going on.
 There are also differing opinions on a number of species and groups of species regarding both their species status as well as their classification.
 That means that there today exists a number of different taxonomies for birds, even though they mostly differ in details.

 Today, most scientific classifications and taxonomies for birds are based on Sibley and Monroes classification presented in *Phylogeny and Classification of Birds* (1990).
-But there exist differing opinions on many species of birds, whether they should be split into other species or not, or classifed under other genus.
+But there exist differing opinions on a number of species of birds, whether they should be split into other species or not, or classifed under other genus.

 The system for bird names should be able to:

  * Handle current scientific names
  * Handle current but multiple taxonomies
+ * Handle different popular names in different languages
- * Handle relationships between taxa in different taxonomies
+ * Possibly relationships between taxa in different taxonomies
- * Handle different popular names
  * Possibly handle older scientific names and taxonomies

+## Some challenges

+There is very little structured data historical scientific names and classifications and changes made to taxonomies.

+Different authorities have different opinions on what the correct taxonomy is based on existing evidence.

+It can be difficult to present differences beteween different taxonomies or how taxa in different taxonomies are related to each other.

+Some languages have multiple synonym names for well known species as well as popular names for groups of species that do not match current scientifice taxonomies.

 ### Sources of information on bird names and taxonomies